 Children's Programs are subsidized by the Unitarian Universalist Association (UUA) at more than $300 per child.
 Please pay as you are able; the minimum fee per child is $35/day.
 Children may not be registered for GA Children's Programs without a GA registered parent or guardian.

 Daytime Child Care for infants (6 months) and children through age 9 will be offered during General Assembly.
 Children will remain on-site and be cared for by professional child care workers in a setting that provides both activities and quiet time.

 For more information contact

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Tuesday, June 4, 2013.
+Last updated on Tuesday, September 24, 2013.

 Sidebar Content, Page Navigation